-The 2020 Election Night Cheat Sheet
+Forget the Exit Polls, Watch Florida, Ignore Pennsylvania

 The state’s two Senate showdowns should both be close.
 In one race, incumbent Republican Senator David Perdue is expected to defeat the Democratic challenger, Jon Ossoff, who has nonetheless surged in the polls in the past month.
 In the chaotic special election for the second Georgia Senate seat, currently held by Republican Senator Kelly Loeffler, the Democrat Raphael Warnock is projected to win the plurality of votes.
 If no candidate receives a majority, that will trigger a January runoff.

-What else to watch for: In South Carolina, look out for a possible upset in the Senate race between Republican Senator Lindsey Graham and the challenger, Jamie Harrison.
+What else to watch for: In South Carolina, look out for a possible upset in the Senate race between Republican Senator Lindsey Graham and the challenger, Jaime Harrison.
 Graham is projected to win by five or six points, but a surprise there could be indicative of broader trends that extend to neighbors North Carolina and Georgia, which are toss-ups in the presidential race.
 South Carolina has fewer mail-in ballots, which means that its returns are less likely to suffer from the batching issues facing other states.

 What to ignore: Buzzy exit polls, “blue mirages,” and the urge to be a hyperconfident Election Night detective